mrigankvashist/100-Days-of-Java/README.md

 Given an integer N, return the first N rows of Pascal’s triangle.
 In Pascal’s triangle, each number is the sum of the two numbers directly above it as shown in the figure below

+# Day 55
+- ### Next Permutation
+Given an array Arr[] of integers, rearrange the numbers of the given array into the lexicographically next greater permutation of numbers.
+If such an arrangement is not possible, it must rearrange it as the lowest possible order (i.e., sorted in ascending order).

+- ### Kadane’s Algorithm :
+Given an integer array arr, find the contiguous subarray (containing at least one number) .
+Done previously therefore not adding code.

+- ###  Sort an array of 0s, 1s and 2s : (Sort Colors) Leetcode 75
+ Given an array consisting of only 0s, 1s and 2s.
+Write a program to in-place sort the array without using inbuilt sort functions. ( Expected: Single pass-O(N) and constant space)